 Was there anything specific about this site that helped you overcome those fears?

-I was inspired by your site not to plan.
+I was inspired by your website not to plan.
 That’s one of the reasons why I like your blog so much, because it’s written from the perspective of someone who waived off fear and the societal norms that prevent us from traveling and just went for it.
-I wanted that for so long but didn’t think it was possible until I started reading your site.
+I wanted that for so long but didn’t think it was possible until I started reading your website.
 To keep my inspiration alive before I left, I would tell friends and family about you and tell them “look, it is possible.”
 When my friends told me I was crazy and that they would never be able to do it, I would email them posts from your site, so that maybe they would be inspired too.
 Or at least, they would have a better understanding of where I was coming from.

 Moreover, this site helped me to travel better by introducing me to money-saving techniques such as WWOOFing and Couchsurfing that have helped me save on accommodations.
 The site also gave me ideas on how to save money on eating which was something I originally thought I was going to have to spend a lot of money on because everyone needs food to survive.
 After reading about eating locally I was inspired to cut down my budget even further when it comes to food.
 Not only is eating locally adventurous and fun but it really does help to save a lot of money.
 You helped me to realize that the slower I travel the more money I will save.
 If you don’t have a set itinerary and have nowhere to be then take your time while getting from point A to point B, not only do you get to see more and take more in, but you have the opportunity to meet more people too.

 Ok, so tell us, how the heck did you save $15k in 6 months?